News just in

-The government has also introduced new measures to curb the recent outbreaks of belief.
+The government has also approved new measures to curb recent outbreaks of belief.
 Tinsel and crackers may still be bought for economic reasons but should not be used as they may cause offence to those of other faiths.
 Christmas Day may be celebrated only by Muslims, Hindus and registered athiests.
-The spokesman continued: “References to Jesus are considered provocative and so cannot be tolerated in a tolerant society.
+The spokesman continued: “References to Jesus are provocative and cannot be tolerated in a tolerant society.
 The heart of our Christmas policy remains family values.
 We support the values of all families, whatever they value, including the values of those who have no family, or values.”

 And that’s all from us.
 Now over to Matthew with news of the weather, for those of you perhaps thinking of taking a late flight to Egypt to avoid the Christmas crush.